There are two main types:

-Papillary craniopharyngioma; adamantinomatous craniopharyngioma
+Papillary (finger-like and soft) craniopharyngioma; adamantinomatous (very hard) craniopharyngioma

 Craniopharyngiomas are not inherited.

-Radiotherapy may also be offered to prevent further growth of any tumour remaining after surgery.
+Radiotherapy may also be offered to prevent further growth of any of the tumour remaining after surgery.
 Strategies that require further research to understand their benefit fully include inserting radioactive ‘seeds’ into the cysts; stereotactic radiosurgery; and other types of chemotherapy.

 Pituitary Foundation may be able to provide advice and support to patients and their families dealing with craniopharyngiomas.

-Last reviewed: Feb 2018
+Last reviewed: Nov 2021